 Unlike mosquitoes, blood-sucking leeches are not known to spread human disease.
 To digest blood, a leech needs symbiotic gut bacteria.
 Their gut bacterial colony can take more than a year to digest a blood meal and keeps its food fresh by vigorously defending it from all other microbes, thus rendering the leech’s gut and feeding apparatus pretty sterile.
 The leech bite might still itch due to a reaction to their anticoagulant.
 And the bite might get infected from some microbe in the environment – the water, beach, or bait box.

 Lots of organisms love to feed on leeches – walleye and salmon among them.
 Salamanders, snakes, birds, dragonfly and dobsonfly larvae, predaceous diving beetles and giant water bugs all enjoy a leech dinner.

 OK, I admit I have not mentioned some of the leech’s sketchier behaviors.
 It can make a pig of itself in fish hatcheries and gangs of leeches might attack and kill an amphibian or young turtle.
 But even cute cross-eyed planaria have been known to beat up on amphibian larvae.

 I praise the leech for its work as a predator, its often beautiful coloring, its place as prey for many critters I also love.
 I even praise its interesting clean bite.
 I praise its willingness to safely hang down from my calloused palm, then fold and unfold like a yo-yo.
 Can leeches get a little respect here?

 This piece was written by Mary Linton, and was originally published in 2010 in our print newsletter.
-Mary is a scientist, author, and former Chair of Wisconsin Wetlands Association’s Board of Directors.
+Mary passed away in 2021 and was a scientist, author, and former Chair of Wisconsin Wetlands Association’s Board of Directors.